NERC-CEH/datalab/docs/src/support/README.md

 A number of [tutorials](../tutorials/) will be added over time which will help with getting started within DataLabs.

+## I am a project owner, how do I add more people to my project ##

+This is done from the project page and browsing to `Settings` in the sidebar, from here you can type a users e-mail in the `Add User` field and assign them a permission.

+Note that once you have added a user, what they will be able to do depends on the permission that they have been assigned, a brief summary is below;

+* Admin - Has control of adding and removing users to the project as well as creating data storage.
+* User - Can create and control notebooks and sites but not storage.
+* Viewer - Can only view sites that are created, has no ability to create any resources.

+Note that the exception to this is if a user chooses to share their notebook with the entire project, at this point every member of the project will be able to access it.

+## I'm a user in a project but can't create a notebook ##

+Once you are part of a project as a user you will have the permission to create notebooks, but this may not be possible unless you have been assigned a data store to use.
+These are created by admins under the `Storage` tab.
+In order to be able to create a notebook, ask an admin to add you to a data store which you will be able to use.

 ## I've never used notebooks before, where can I find out more ##